chernandez7/TwitterParser/README.md

 TODO:
 Make c# app read from that text file.
 Make AHK script to schedule parser once it's finished.
+(Works but doesn't get all the tweets!)
 Create unit tests.
 Convert programs to runnable exe's.